-A Deployment Flow defines the path the User Stories will follow through the release process.
+A deployment flow defines the path user stories will follow through the release process.

 To create a deployment flow follow the steps below:

-- Click on New, name the deployment flow, e.g. “My First Flow”, and click on Save.You can specify a Git Repository and Main Branch in order to track your metadata changes in Git.
+- Click on New, name the deployment flow, e.g. “My First Flow”, and click on Save.You can specify a Git repository and a main branch in order to track your metadata changes in Git.
 The main branch will be assigned to the last environment of the deployment flow (the environments are added in the next step).

-Block Commits: If checked, committing changes on user stories linked to this deployment flow will not be allowed.
+Block Commits: If checked, committing changes to user stories linked to this deployment flow will not be allowed.

 Exclude From Auto Resolve: Conflicts found in the selected metadata types are not auto-resolved by Copado when merging feature branches into the promotion branch.
 The conflicts can be manually resolved using Copado.